 For a more cost-effective option that spares none of the comfort, Darwin Central Hotel is perfectly located in the heart of the CBD with a wide range of room and accommodation package options.

 Do Darwin in style with Mantra.
 Mantra Pandanas is a conveniently located accommodation option that blends the service of a hotel with the space of an apartment.
-The hotel offers a range of room options from hotel suites through to two-bedroom apartments, and has a restaurant, bar, swimming pool, spa and gym.
+The hotel offers a range of room options from hotel suites through to 2-bedroom apartments, and has a restaurant, bar, swimming pool, spa and gym.
 Alternatively, Mantra on the Esplanade is famous for its views over Darwin Harbour, and its comfortable rooms and balconies are the perfect place to bask in a glorious NT sunset.